zonemaster/zonemaster-backend/docs/Configuration.md

 Boolean value to enable the batch jobs methods of the API.

-Accpected values: 0 or 1, default to 0 (disabled).
+Accepted values: 0 or 1, default to 1 (enabled).

 ### enable_add_api_user

 Boolean value to enable the `add_api_user` method of the API.

-Accpected values: 0 or 1, default to 0 (disabled).
+Accepted values: 0 or 1, default to 0 (disabled).

 ## DB section